Skip to content

 Introduction

 To minimize the engagement cost, maximize the terminal speed and agility, and simultaneously defend against multiple threats, we propose using a hierarchical air defense system (ADS), where cheap, possibly unguided "carrier interceptors" carry multiple smaller, intelligent missile interceptors as submunitions.
+Carrier interceptors are launched from shore batteries or ships towards the swarm of threats.
 Once the carrier interceptors are close to their intended cluster of targets, they each release the missile interceptors that light their rocket motor and accelerate up to speeds on the order of 1 km/s.
 The missile interceptors rely on the carrier interceptors’ track data as well as their own radio frequency and/or optical sensors to acquire their targets.
 Then, they distribute the task of engaging the many threats among themselves.

 Hierarchical strategy

-The command structure is hierarchical for better autonomy and tractability because to successfully defend against hundreds of threats, we intend to recursively cluster and assign them to groups of interceptors.
-At the bottom of the hierarchy, a single missile interceptor is assigned to puruse a single threat.
-At the next level of the hierarchy, a carrier interceptor is assigned to defend against a cluster of threats.
-Above that, a salvo of interceptors is assigned to defend against a swarm of threats, and so on.
+The command structure is hierarchical for better autonomy and tractability because to successfully defend against hundreds of threats, we need to recursively cluster and assign them to groups of interceptors.

 Hierarchical command structure